willGraham01/PiranhasHalfyord/setting.md

 The elite live in mansion houses that line the main street running from the market square to the magistrates office.
 All businesses that are based in the town and have a permanent premises are found on this side of the river too.

+FIXME: places that are very plot relevant, need maps or descriptions should have their own pages w/ links to resources if available.
+EG ordo magicae needs ot have the lab and upper floors described!

 ## The Docks

 Situated on the west bank of the river are the docks, with the commercial docks being separated from the merchant docks by the bridge.